sparkrew/art-in-swh/working-minutes.md

 - [nadia] working on getting consistent data for live/dead origins
 - [benoit] first draft of a script to fetch data about each origin.
 For now, nb of commits, main contributor, readme files.
 - [benoit] push the 'array' version of the json file in the shared folder
+- [roxana] determine the language of the readme file

 2025.11.05
 - [nadia] investigate how to do efficient queries to GitHub.
 How many repos can we query in a reasonable time to get info such as nb of contributors, date of oldest/newest commit, etc. ?